AbUndMax/AbUndMax/README.md

 - 👋 Hi, I’m @AbUndMax
-- 👀 I’m interested in Biology, Data Science, Software-engeneering and therefore Bioinformatics.
+- 🧬 I’m interested in Biology, Data Science, Software-engeneering and therefore Bioinformatics.
-- 🌱 I’m currently learning ALL FROM SCRATCH!
-(Python, Java, Racket)
+- 💻 I’m currently learning ALL FROM SCRATCH!
+(Python, Java, Swift, Racket)
-- 💞️ I’m looking to collaborate on future Projects in Life-Science especially in Plant-physiology - but first let me learn all this stuff O.o
+- 🌱 I’m looking to collaborate on future Projects in Life-Science especially in Plant-physiology - but first let me learn all this stuff O.o
 - 📫 How to reach me? - Propably via mail ;P

 <!---